 An early combo.
 Jumping heavy kick, into crouching medium kick, into Hadouken.

-Combos are a trope of video games.
-They are a sequence of hits where, if the first hit connects, the target cannot act in any capacity until it is over (compare to Mercy Invincibility).
+In video games, combos are a sequence of hits where, if the first hit connects, the target cannot act in any capacity until it is over (compare to Mercy Invincibility).
 A Combo Breaker is the sole exception to this rule.
 If your target could have escaped your attack sequence by any other means, such as blocking or performing an invincible move, then it isn't a combo.

 A gauge will often be present, especially in fighting games, that will keep track of successfully combo'd hits.
 When the combo meter reaches a high number, you have Idiosyncratic Combo Levels, and may receive some entertaining messages underneath.